zepinglee/citeproc-js/manual/citeproc-doc.rst

     ./test.py -s

-Options and arguments can be used to select an alternative Javascript interpreter, or  to change or limit the set of tests run.
+Options and arguments can be used to select an alternative JavaScript interpreter, or  to change or limit the set of tests run.
 The script options are as follows:

 ``--help``: